-In this post, Attorney Jacob Sapochnick Esq, will discuss tips for a successful K-1 Fiancé Visa Interview.
+In this post, Attorney Jacob Sapochnick Esq, gives you his tips for a successful K-1 Fiancé Visa Interview.

 Processing Times and Procedure: